-This is the exciting section, right?
-That’s why we start blogs after all and if you are serious about making money with your blog you should really sign up to my free course immediately.
+But honestly if you are serious about making money with your blog you should really sign up to my free course immediately.

 I already have a great guide on how to monetize your blog from scratch.
 But here I’m going to talk you through some other simple methods you can use.

 It’s worth mentioning that you need to focus on creating good content at first.
 If every post is a sales pitch, you’re going to turn people off.
 Help people first, get paid second.

 Adsense is a platform owned by Google.
 When using Adsense all you have to do is install a little bit of code on your blog and then AdSense will automatically show ads.

 When people click on these ads, you’ll generate an income.
 You can use a WordPress plugin to help you properly set up and shown Adsense ads.